 "We know that support staff can make a real difference to the achievement of pupils with special educational needs and disabilities",

 To help us spread the word, tell your friends on Facebook and Twitter about National Teaching Assistants' Day.
 Simply use the hashtag #natonaltaday and send them a link to this website.

 Each year Teaching Personnel and other National Teaching Assistants' Day partners launch a number of special offers for Teaching Assistants.

-On 15th September schools across England and Wales are encouraged to celebrate their Teaching Assistant workforce.
-From staffroom parties to special school assemblies, let's make Teaching Assistants feel appreciated on their special day!
+On 16th September schools across England and Wales are encouraged to acknowledge their Teaching Assistant workforce.
+Let's make Teaching Assistants feel appreciated on their special day!

 Add a National Teaching Assistants' Day Twibbon to your Twitter and Facebook profile pictures.